My Quiet Kitchen

 Storage

-Store cake in an airtight container at room temperature for up to two days or refrigerated for up to 4.
-I have not personally tried freezing this cake yet, but suspect it should freeze well, similar to most cakes.
-For freezing, wrap very well in plastic wrap to protect from air, then place in a freezer bag.
+Store yogurt cake in an airtight container at room temperature for up to two days or refrigerated for up to 4.
+I have not personally tried freezing this cake yet, but it should freeze just as well as most cakes.
+To freeze, wrap very well in plastic wrap to protect from air, then place inside a freezer bag.

 Estimated Nutrition (per serving)